NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Enervating Wail.md

 * * *

 **Awakening** Your wail saps your foes' strength.
-In addition to the normal effects, living creatures in the area are [[Conditions/Enfeebled|Enfeebled 1]] for 1 round on a success (but not a critical success), enfeebled 1 for 1 minute on a failure, and [[Conditions/Enfeebled|Enfeebled 2]] for 1 minute on a critical failure.
+In addition to the normal effects, living creatures in the area are [[Enfeebled|Enfeebled 1]] for 1 round on a success (but not a critical success), enfeebled 1 for 1 minute on a failure, and [[Enfeebled|Enfeebled 2]] for 1 minute on a critical failure.

 *Source: Pathfinder Dark Archive*
 *OGL*